REGISTRATION FOR 2019-2020 IS COMING! Registration for current families will begin March 1st. Registration for new

-Contact us today to be added to the Wait List for the Homeschool Groups.
+Contact us today to learn more about our Homeschool Groups.

 ACES Homeschool Groups

 Whether you are a current homeschool family seeking a supportive and nurturing environment to supplement your child's education or you are new to the homeschool community, ACES Homeschool Groups can support you on your journey.
 ACES Homeschool Group is a division of All-In Consulting and Educational Services.
 We serve families in the far western suburbs of Chicago.
 Our program provides parents and children with additional support for their home education.
 Together we learn better!

 ACES Homeschool Groups are half day (ages 5-7) and whole day (ages 8-10 and 11-13) or “a la carte" classes (ages 5-13) that meet in Oswego, IL.
 It is not a co-op, per se, in the sense that parents do not stay to assist in teaching.
 All classes are led by teachers; parents drop off students during the sessions.
 Groups are in session September-May.

 Tuesday Group (ages 5-7) group: 9am-12pm

 Anatomy, First Aid, Nutrition/Exercise/Hygiene (ages 7-12) Fridays 10:00-11:00

 Music of the World (ages 9-14) 1st Friday 12:00-1:00